12 Red Flags You’re About to Stay at a Bad Hotel

 The website and Google disagree

 Once you’ve confirmed that the photos of the hotel are to your liking, head over to Google Earth for one last check.
-If the “Street View” of the hotel’s address looks nothing like the pictures on the site, there’s a problem.
-“Google Earth…will give you a very good idea of where the hotel is located and what is around it,” says Patricia Hajifotiou, owner of the touring company The Olive Odysseys and author of Travel Like You Mean It.
-“For example, if you are going to Santorini, you are going there for the caldera views.
-If your hotel is located on the back side of the island, you might have sea views in the distance but you will not be sitting on the cliff looking at the volcano (which might be fine for you).
-Make sure your hotel is really in the location it says it is!”
+You want to make sure the hotel is transparent in all matters and that it’s in a safe and clean area.
+So, if the “Street View” of the hotel’s address looks nothing like the pictures on the site, there’s a problem.
+“Google Earth will give you a very good idea of where the hotel is located and what is around it,” says Patricia Hajifotiou, owner of the touring company The Olive Odysseys and author of Travel Like You Mean It.
+“Make sure your hotel is really in the location it says it is!”
+For example, if you need to be downtown and the website says the hotel is in a central location, you’ll want to make sure you’re close enough to avoid having to take a (potentially COVID-risky) taxi ride.

 The price just doesn’t seem to fit

-Cassandra Brooklyn, founder of the travel planning and group tour company EscapingNY, also recommends taking a quick look at the price of other, similar hotels to see if the charge seems reasonable.
-“If the hotel is much cheaper than surrounding hotels with similar amenities, there’s probably a reason that the hotel can’t charge higher, [such as] construction, paper-thin walls, bed bugs, or terrible service,” she tells Reader’s Digest.
+Brooklyn also recommends taking a quick look at the price of other, similar hotels to see if the charge seems reasonable.
+“If the hotel is much cheaper than surrounding hotels with similar amenities, there’s probably a reason that the hotel can’t charge higher…[such as] terrible service,” she tells Reader’s Digest.
+These days, “terrible service” could mean neglectful housekeeping and a risk to your health.
 Check out these much more reliable tips for saving money on hotel rooms.

 There have been bed bug sightings